mkofinas/cheatsheets/README.md

 ### SGE (Sun Grid Engine)

+Note: The brackets are not literal, **but** the curly brackets are.

 - Submit Jobs:
   - `qsub [script]`: Submit a job that will execute the specified script
   - `qsub [script] [arguments]`: Submit a job that will execute the specified script with the specified arguments